-Exam Board: Pearson

-Percentage of the course that is internally assessed: 75%

-Percentage of the course that is an external exam: 25%
+Exam Board: Pearson Percentage of the course that is internally assessed: 75% Percentage of the course that is an external exam: 25%

-Learners must complete the three mandatory units, and a choice of 1 optional unit to reach a total of 120 GLH.

-Unit Mandatory units Assessment method GLH

-1 Fitness for Sport and Exercise External 30

-2 Practical Performance in Sport Internal 30

-3 Applying the Principles of Personal Training Internal Synoptic 30

-Optional specialist units

-4 The Mind and Sports Performance Internal 30

-5 The Sports Performer in Action Internal 30

-6 Leading Sports Activities Internal 30

-Internal units will be coursework/assignment based which is internally assessed and moderated and then sent off to the board for verification.
+What will be studied in Learners must complete the three mandatory units, and a choice of 1 optional unit to reach a total of 120 GLH. years 10 &11 Pearson BTEC Level 1/Level 2 First Award in Sport Unit Mandatory units Assessment method GLH 1 Fitness for Sport and Exercise External 30 2 Practical Performance in Sport Internal 30 3 Applying the Principles of Personal Training Internal Synoptic 30 Optional specialist units 4 The Mind and Sports Performance Internal 30 5 The Sports Performer in Action Internal 30 6 Leading Sports Activities Internal 30 Internal Assessment Details Internal units will be coursework/assignment based which is internally assessed and moderated and then sent off to the board for verification.
 A learner declaration form will be signed and dated.
 The learner must certify that the work submitted for their assignment is their own and sources used must be clearly referenced in the work.
 They must understand that false declaration is a form of malpractice.

-Unit 1 - Fitness for sport and exercise

-This unit is externally assessed using an onscreen test - Pearson sets and marks the test.
+External Assessment Details Unit 1 - Fitness for sport and exercise This unit is externally assessed using an onscreen test - Pearson sets and marks the test.
 The test lasts for one hour and 15 mins and has 60 marks.
 The assessment must be taken by the learner under examination conditions.

-Calculation of the qualification grade

-This qualification is a level 2 qualification, and the certification may show a grade of Level 2 Pass, Level 2 Merit, Level 2 Distinction or Level 2 Distinction.
-If these are not achieved a Level 1 or Unclassified grade may be awarded.
+What you need to know Calculation of the qualification grade This qualification is a Level 1/2 qualification, and the certification may show a grade of Level 1, Level 2 Pass, Level 2 Merit, Level 2 Distinction or Level 2 Distinction.
+If these are not achieved an Unclassified grade may be awarded.
 Each individual unit will be awarded a grade of Level 2 Pass, Merit or Distinction, Level 1 or Unclassified.
 Distinction is not available at unit level.